High-dimensional Censored Regression via the Penalized Tobit Likelihood: Simulation Study

-In the following simulation study, we compare the Tobit lasso and Tobit SCAD (estimated using the three-step LLA algorithm initialized by zero) with least-squares regression with a lasso penalty and a SCAD penalty to determine whether they provide an appreciable improvement in prediction, estimation, and selection performance on high-dimensional data with a censored response\footnote{We use \texttt{glmnet} and \texttt{ncvreg} to fit the lasso and SCAD, respectively, in \texttt{R}.
-We have implemented the penalized Tobit in the \texttt{tobitnet} package which is available upon request.}.
-For reference, we set $a = 3$ for the Tobit SCAD penalty and $a = 3.7$ for the SCAD penalty throughout these simulations.
+In the following simulation study, we compare the Tobit lasso, the two-step Tobit LLA estimator with a SCAD penalty initialized by the Tobit lasso (Tobit LLA), the least-squares lasso, least-squares SCAD, and \citeauthor{Soret2018}'s(\citeyear{Soret2018}) high-dimensional Buckley-James estimator (SAWCT2018) to determine whether the penalized Tobit models provide an appreciable improvement in prediction, estimation, and selection performance on high-dimensional data with a left-censored response.
+We compare our methods to SAWCT2018 as it is the best available alternative for high-dimensional left-censored regression.
+For reference, we set $a = 3.7$ for Tobit LLA's SCAD penalty and the least-squares SCAD penalty throughout these simulations.

 For each simulation setting, we generate $100$ datasets with $100$ training observations and $5000$ test observations.
 We generate an uncensored response from a linear model $y_i^* = \beta_0 + \xvec_i'\bvec + \epsilon_i$, where $\xvec_i \sim N(0, \Sigma)$ and $\epsilon_i \sim N(0,\sigma^2)$, and left-censor it to create $y_i$ as follows.
 Let $q$ denote the proportion of the $y_i$ that are left-censored in a simulated dataset.
 We control $q$ by setting $c_q$ to be the $q$-quantile of the $y_i^*$ from both the training and test data and censoring the response at $c_q$---that is, we set $y_i = \max\{y_i^*, c_q\}$.